 “We began this work two years ago when we sold the Burgoyne Avenue school building,” said Interim Superintendent Dr. Jon Hunter.
 “We have named it ‘The Hudson Falls Future Project.’
 It’s this forward thinking that has defined the essential maintenance, safety and targeted school improvements for our students and community as we move our schools and education into the future.”

 The project will be broken up into three phases.
-The goal of a multiple-staged project will allow the district to meet these safety and instructional needs during the difficult financial times during the current COVID pandemic.
+The goal of a multiple-staged project will allow the district to meet these safety and instructional needs during the difficult financial times and through current COVID pandemic.

 “COVID made us look at our project in a different light,” said Executive Director of Business and Human Resources Kevin Polunci.
 “We want to make sure that our work provides the biggest benefit for the lowest cost to our taxpayers.
 So that’s why we are giving the Board of Education multiple project options.”